open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

       exporters: [otlp]
 ```

-Note that the same receiver, processor, exporter and/or pipeline can be defined
-more than once.
+Note that receivers, processors, exporters and/or pipelines are defined via component identifiers in `type[/name]` format (e.g. `otlp` or `otlp/2`).
+Components of a given type can be defined more than once as long as the identifiers are unique.
 For example:

 ```yaml
 receivers: